makerplane/canfix-spec/src/revision_notes.rst

   * Change Encoder Input data type to INT[2],BYTE.
 This adds another axis to the encoder as well a byte for discrete switches or buttons.
   * Change Units for Static and Pitot pressures to 0.001 inHg from 0.01 inHg
+  * Change Range for Pitch Angle and Angle of Attack to -90 to 90
   * Add milliseconds to Time
   * Add decimal point to Time Zone to account for 1/2 hour timezones
   * Add Tachometer Time parameter